doolin/logical-replication-demo/readme.md

 2. Have one section for a completely manual procedure for one pub/sub.
 3. Have a another section for full automated two pub/subs.
 4. Describe the makefile and scripts.
+5. Consider rewriting as a toolbox of different fun things people can do.
+6. Monitor container stats in Grafana, creating a multi-paned dashboard.
+7. Monitor other database values than locks, add to dashboard.
+8. Provision grafana queries via API.

 ## Semi-manual pub/sub